mikolasan/mikolasan.github.io/src/markdown/ai/diffusion-models.md

 >
 > _PixelCNN++: Improving the PixelCNN with Discretized Logistic Mixture Likelihood and Other Modifications_

+## Dataset: poses

+I incline to small but coherent datasets.
+This will make every diffusion model precise in their little purposes.
+Which means I need to work on my dataset.
+It has already some categories and I will start to train on \<redacted\> [recognition models using GAN](/ai/unsupervised-image-classification-with-gan), but to generate something interesting I need to recognize poses and generate new ones (I saw GAN models can do it).

+Pose recognition is very helpful for robots anyway.
+That’s how they can learn new movements, though their bone and “muscle” structure is different.
+But maybe they can imitate to some degree.

 ## Extra

 It's possible to get access to TPU v3-8 (similar to 8 V100 GPUs) with [Google TRC program](https://sites.research.google/trc/about/).